GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/developer/HOWTO_Dev_Env_macOS.md

    7.1.
 Install Homebrew LLVM via Homebrew: `brew install llvm`

    7.2.
-To override Apple's version of LLVM globally, add
+If you wish to override Apple's version of LLVM globally, add
          `/usr/local/opt/llvm/bin` to the front of your shell's `PATH` by modifying your shell startup.
          This will cause Hombrew's LLVM and tools to be found before